TheNasirPlatform/Docs/README.md

 # Docs
-Documentation for Nasir Platform  /b to start read The Nasir Platform.md
+Documentation for Nasir Platform  <br>
+to start read The Nasir Platform.md